Pathoschild/smapi-mod-dump/source/~bitwisejon/InstantBuildings/README.md

 `BuildUsesResources` | `true` | Set to false to enable sandbox mode.
 Buildings will cost no gold or resources.
 `AllowMagicalBuildingsWithoutMagicInk` | `false` | If false, will only allow the Magician buildings to be built once the player has the magic ink.
 Set to true for "sandbox" mode.
 `ToggleInstantBuildMenuButton` | `B` | Change this value to bind the Instant Build menu to another key.
+`PerformInstantHouseUpgradeButton` | `U` | Change this value to bind the Instant House/Cabin Upgrade feature to another key.

 ## Mod Compatibility
-**Note:*** This mod is only compatible with version 1.4x of Stardew Valley (released 11/26/2019) and works in multiplayer as well.
+**Note:*** This mod is only compatible with version 1.45 of Stardew Valley (released 2/11/2020) and works in multiplayer as well.
 Starting with version 1.0.7 of this mod, Stardew Valley v1.3x is no longer supported.

 This mod is fully compatible with:
 * [TractorMod](http://www.nexusmods.com/stardewvalley/mods/1401) by Pathoschild.
 The Tractor Garage will appear in the build menu if the mod is installed.